Team-Infinite-Void/transaction-tracker/README.md

 ## Division of Labor

-- **Galen Chang**: Focused on finalizing the database encryption and ensuring all data is securely handled.
+- **Galen Chang**: Implemented and tested all database encryption and ensured all data is securely handled.
 - **Josiah Kila**: Led the testing phase, ensuring all functionalities meet the performance standards.
 - **Chris Dang**: Managed the compilation of project documentation and was responsible for the final submission requirements.
 - **Michelle Ho**: Oversaw the deployment of the final version and updated the project's Wiki page with the latest information.